Workers' Party chief Low Thia Khiang to step down as secretary-general by next party election

 SINGAPORE: Workers' Party (WP) chief Low Thia Khiang will not be contesting the post of secretary-general at the next party election to make way for new blood, he said at the party's 60th anniversary dinner.

+Channel NewsAsia understands that the next party election is due to be held next year.
+Mr Low would have been the secretary-general of WP for 17 years when he steps down.

-Mr Low said he has achieved what he set out to do - renewal of the Workers' Party and making "political progress towards democracy" in Singapore.
+Mr Low said he has achieved what he set out to do when was handed the party’s reigns in 2001 after Mr JB Jeyaretnam left - renewal of the Workers' Party and making "political progress towards democracy" in Singapore.
 WP now has a new breed of young politicians, he said.

 "I shall therefore not be contesting the post of secretary-general at the next party election to enable the younger generation of party leaders to take over the party completely."